no-defun-allowed/simulation-and-simulacra/README.md

 You win if either run reaches at least `(212 rods, 42 pearls)`.
 One run must achieve both values; it does not take too long to reach something like `(212 rods, 10) (167, 42 pearls)`, but neither run is in fact successful.

+On SBCL, you can make things a tiny bit faster with `(push :popcnt sb-c:*backend-subfeatures*)`, assuming your CPU supports the `POPCNT` instruction.